Best PlayStation 4 Controllers Android Central 2020

 With a grip that's 40% smaller than the DualShock, this plug-and-play wired controller is perfect for young gamers.

 There's no shortage of options for great PS4 controllers.
-Everything listed here will offer a delightful gaming experience, no matter your choice of genre.
+Everything listed here will offer a delightful gaming experience, no matter your choice of genre or if you're using a PS4 versus a PS4 Pro.
 We especially want to highlight the Scuf Vantage 2 for its ability to allow players to fully customize their experience by choosing from 25 thumbstick configurations and swapping between a D-Pad or control disc.

 Credits — The team that worked on this guide